 Older houses have more layers of paint than a millefeuille custard slice.
 Scraping back all that history requires arms like Popeye, many hours of your time, and the lingering scent of paint-stripper.
 However, it can also be dangerous, as lead paint was used up until the 1970’s.
 According to Wikipedia, “lead paint is hazardous.
 It can cause nervous system damage, stunted growth, kidney damage, and delayed development.
 It is dangerous to children because it tastes sweet, therefore encouraging children to put lead chips and toys with lead dust in their mouths”.
-We’re aware that you shouldn’t Google anything (you are definitely going to die from that cold), but it is dangerous and you should look at for it.
+We’re aware that you shouldn’t Google anything (you are definitely going to die from that cold), but it is dangerous, and you should look at for it.

 Buying older houses will most likely come with beautiful hardwood floors – which you can make gleam with wax, and original ones are always a talking point.
-But they also have gaps – perfect for your child to deposit your credit card – stains from where a rug once only covered the centre, bumps, old staples and nails to inflict injuries and tear tights, and are usually uneven.
+But they also have gaps – perfect for your child to deposit your credit card.
+Stains from where a rug once only covered the centre, bumps, old staples, and nails to inflict injuries and tear tights, and are usually uneven.
 They may look low maintenance, but they really might not be.

-Bundles of light filtering through original sash windows is unbeatable.
+Bundles of light filtering through original sash windows are unbeatable.
 They’re also a joy to dress, with the choice of blinds and curtaining available.
 However, the cords tend to perish, they can rattle, be draughty, and you may find they hike up your house insurance bill a little faster than the time it takes to hoist them open.

 Electric and Plumbing